 - Encourages big, beautiful blooms

-Bone meal is an exceptional organic fertilizer to add for flowering plants like roses and amaryllis.
+Bone meal fertilizer is an exceptional organic fertilizer to add for flowering plants like roses and amaryllis.
 It also boosts the growth of alliums such as garlic, leeks, and onions.
-Organic bone meal is often used for establishing lawns since it helps young plants mature quickly.
+Organic bone meal fertilizer is often used for establishing lawns since it helps young plants mature quickly.
 It helps develop a denser root structure and provides calcium for tomatoes to fruit.
 Overall, it’s one of the products that most people should keep on hand for garden use!